Arnold-21/SEProject/BackendDocs.md

         - error-Response: {
             error: string / detail: string
         }
-12. 'api/admin/publiclist/'
+12. 'api/admin/publiclist/?page=<number>'
     - Given permission, it returns back the public list, or the admin can add a new destination
     - header: {
         Authorization: "Bearer "  + (access token)
     }
-        - GET method
+        - GET method (page in the url is required)
             - response: {
                 [
                     {